-If no one is ill or at risk in your home, you can continue to live normally with your pet, i.e. with the usual barrier gestures and hygiene.
-If there is a vulnerable person living in your home, it is preferable to pay particular attention to barrier gestures and hygiene with the pet, just as with humans.
+If no one is ill or at risk in your home, you can continue to live normally with your pet, i.e., with the usual barrier gestures, and hygiene.
+If there is a vulnerable person living in your home, it is important to pay particular attention to barrier gestures and hygiene with the pet, just as with humans.

-Article of December 2019 providing an update on SARS-CoV-2 coronavirus and pets.
-Worldwide, only two dogs and two cats have tested positive for the coronavirus SARS-CoV-2.
+December 2019 article on SARS-CoV-2 coronavirus and pets.
+Worldwide, only two dogs and two cats have tested positive for the SARS-CoV-2 coronavirus.
 Only one of the cats showed respiratory symptoms.
-Given the small number of cases observed, it is possible that the sick cat was sick for some other reason.
-IDEXX Laboratories have performed more than 4000 tests on horses, dogs and cats in South Korea and the U.S. without detecting a single positive animal.Parry, N. M. (2020).
+Given the small number of cases observed, it is possible that the sick cat was ill for some other reason.
+IDEXX Laboratories have performed more than 4,000 tests on horses, dogs and cats in South Korea and the U.S. without detecting a single positive animal.Parry, N. M. (2020).
 COVID-19 and Pets: When Pandemic Meets Panic.
 Forensic Science International: Reports, 100090.

-At a zoo in New York City, five tigers and three lions tested positive for SARS-CoV-2.
-These animals were infected by a zoo staff member COVID-19 who was asymptomatic.WCS website (last access 29 April 2020).
+At a New York zoo, five tigers and three lions tested positive for SARS-CoV-2.
+These animals were infected by an asymptomatic zoo staff member who was infected with COVID-19.WCS website (last access 29 April 2020).

-Out of 17 cats from confirmed COVID-19 outbreaks quarantined in Hong Kong, only one tested positive for the SARS-CoV-2 coronavirus.
+Out of 17 cats from confirmed outbreaks COVID-19 and quarantined in Hong Kong, only one tested positive for coronavirusSARS-CoV-2.
 In addition, one cat (whose owner was also infected with COVID-19) tested positive in Belgium, as well as two cats in France, one cat in Germany, one cat in Spain, and two cats in New York.
 No cat-to-human contamination was detected.Hosie M.J., Hartmann K., Hofmann-Lehmann R., Addie D.D., Truyen U., Egberink H., Tasker S., Frymus T., Pennisi M.G., Möstl K. et al. (2020) SARS-Coronavirus (CoV)-2 and cats.
 European Advisory Board on Cat Diseases. edited 24 June 2020

-Mink in 11 farms in the Netherlands were found to carry the coronavirus SARS-CoV-2.
-The minks showed respiratory and gastrointestinal signs, and the number of deaths in the minks increased.
-As some workers on these farms were showing symptoms a COVID-19 few days earlier, it is likely that farm workers were responsible for the mink infections.
-The coronavirus then spread within the farmed mink and one employee probably contracted it COVID-19 from the mink.
-Some cats in the surrounding area also developed antibodies to the coronavirus, suggesting that they were infected by the mink.Oreshkova, N., Molenaar, R. J., Vreman, S., Harders, F., Munnink, B. B. O., Hakze-van der Honing, R. W., ... & Tacken, M. G. (2020).
-SARS-CoV-2 infection in farmed minks, the Netherlands, April and May 2020.
+Minks on eleven farms in the Netherlands were found to carry the SARS-CoV-2 coronavirus.
+The minks showed respiratory and gastrointestinal signs, and the number of deaths in these minks increased.
+Since some workers on these farms showed symptoms of COVID-19 a few days earlier, it is likely that farm workers were the source of the mink infections.
+The coronavirus then spread within the farmed mink and an employee likely contracted the COVID-19 through the minks.
+Some cats in the surrounding area have also developed antibodies against the coronavirus, suggesting that they have been contaminated by these minks.Oreshkova, N., Molenaar, R. J., Vreman, S., Harders, F., Munnink, B. B. O., Hakze-van der Honing, R. W., ... & Tacken, M. G. (2020).
+SARS-CoV-2 Infection in farmed minks, the Netherlands, April and May 2020.
 Eurosurveillance, 25(23), 2001005.